vijaykrishnamurthy-sport/Vijay/_pages/bio.md

 **CHAPTER 1**
 *Electronics Engineer, Project Manager (1998 - 2011)*
-Worked for large Corporate multi-national enterprises such as Analog Devices, Broadcom, Magma and Pace/Tata Sky in the US & Europe.
+Worked for large Corporate multi-national enterprises such as Analog Devices, Broadcom, Magma, Philips, Tata Sky in the US & Europe.
 Involved in the design and delivery of products in semiconductor/consumer electronics space.